Teaching Your Child to Talk…There’s No App for That

 According to Hart and Risley, the optimal input of words in a young child’s day totals around 30,000 words.
 That seems like a lot.
 But it can come from a lot of sources.
 Reading and discussing books at story time could easily yield 2,000 words.
 Talking during diaper changes and meal times could increase that total exponentially.
 But there is one source of verbal input that was NOT shown to add to those totals: TV.
 While there are plenty of words coming from the screen, those words didn’t carry the same benefits as words shared in a conversation with an adult (or even older children) with whom the child shared a relationship.

-As Dr. Khanh-Van Le-Bucklin, M.D., an academic pediatrician with the University of California, Irvine has been quoted“I tell parents that the best toy they can give their children is themselves.
+As Dr. Khanh-Van Le-Bucklin, M.D., an academic pediatrician with the University of California, Irvine has been quoted, “I tell parents that the best toy they can give their children is themselves.
 No educational toy, TV program or video can positively affect a child’s development like time spent with an engaged and talking adult.”

 While examining hours and hours of conversations, Hart and Risley also looked at the types of conversations that were taking place.
 They found that the caregivers who ended up tallying lower numbers of words per day were most often speaking to the child in directives.
 “Put on your coat.“ “Get in the car.”
 “Go eat your dinner.”
 But those who hit the ideal 30,000 word mark were those who engaged the child in conversation and narrated their experiences through the day with descriptive language.